lake-wg/edhoc/draft-ietf-lake-traces.md

 ~~~~~~~~

-Since METHOD = 3, I authenticates using static DH.
+Since METHOD = 3, the Initiator authenticates using static DH.
 The EDHOC key exchange algorithm is based on the same curve as for the ephemeral keys, which is P-256, since the selected cipher suite is 2.

-I's static Diffie-Hellman P-256 key pair:
+The Initiator's static Diffie-Hellman P-256 key pair:

 ~~~~~~~~
 Initiator's private authentication key